james gasson: music producer

 That was the start of my journey.

 Since then I have been a fervent student of audio recording and production, concurrent with an almost unnerving obsession with the recording techniques of Steve Albini, with the intention of learning how to produce the most powerful and cutting drum sound known to mankind.
 Additionally, quite a lot of other stuff has happened, most of which going some way to justifying why I have chosen this particular career, and why therefore I am in a very good position to help you produce your music.
 In no particular order then, allow me to list some of those things.
 Concision, as no-one has ever said, is the antidote to incoherence.

 - Attained a 1st in Music Production from the University of Brighton.

-- Had an album recorded by Steve Albini at his Chicago studio, Electrical Audio.
+- Worked on album projects with Steve Albini at his Chicago studio, Electrical Audio.

 - Later returned to Chicago to work at Electrical Audio, taking care to identify and learn the techniques of “that” drum sound.

 - Built my own studio out of the remnants of the very first studio I ever recorded in.